 Ethan Heard is a director, producer, and teacher who makes theater to build community and foster love.
-He recently became the Associate Artistic Director of Signature Theatre in Arlington, VA, where he has directed Pacific Overtures, The Bridges of Madison County, and Which Way to the Stage.
-He is also the Co-Founder and former Artistic Director of the “daring and imaginative” Heartbeat Opera, "an enterprise that, while small and still young, has already contributed more to opera’s vitality than most major American companies” (NYTimes).
+He is Associate Artistic Director of Signature Theatre in Arlington, VA, where he has directed Soft Power, Pacific Overtures, The Bridges of Madison County, and Which Way to the Stage.
+He is the Co-Founder and former Artistic Director of the “daring and imaginative” Heartbeat Opera, "an enterprise that, while small and still young, has already contributed more to opera’s vitality than most major American companies” (NYTimes).

 Plays include: Will Eno's Middletown (The New School), Megan Loughran and Alex Trow's F Theory (NJ Rep), Dorothy Fortenberry's Partners (American Academy of Dramatic Arts), Amelia Roper’s Lottie in the Late Afternoon, MJ Kaufman’s Eligible Receivers, and Shakespeare's Julius Caesar (YSD), John Willard's The Cat and the Canary (BTG), The Gay Ivy (Dixon Place), Ellen McLaughlin's Iphigenia and Other Daughters and Proof (Santa Fe Theater Festival), Young Jean Lee's Pullman WA, and Lauren Yee’s in a word (Williamstown Workshop).